znti/dojot-web/README.md

 # Initializing the library

 ### init(dojotHost, credentials)
-Initializes the client and setups a connection with the dojot server located on {dojotHost}.
+Initializes the client and setups a connection with the dojot server located on `dojotHost`.
+Be sure to change your `dojotHost` location, in case its not on `localhost:8000`

-{credentials} can be passed in case a custom username/password setup must be used.
+`credentials` can be passed in case a custom username/password setup must be used.
 If left empty, the library assumes the default admin/admin setup and tries to authenticate with it.

 ```js
 dojot.init(dojotHost, credentials).then(dojotClient => {